Tesla Universal Wall Connector Review

 - Connect two 6-gauge THWN-2 wires (L1 and L2) to the 60A circuit breaker

-- Use a torque wrench to properly tighten the ground wire to the ground bar (25 in-lbs for ground wire and 45 in-lbs for the breaker).
+- Use a torque wrench to properly tighten the ground wire to the ground bar (25 in-lbs for the ground wire and 45 in-lbs for the breaker).

 Exterior Conduit Installation

-- Note and mark the charger installation point (point of use) which should be 4 ft above the floor, with at least 8 in of clearance around it
+- Note and mark the charger installation point (point of use), which should be 4 ft above the floor, with at least 8 in of clearance around it

 - Install the conduit from the electrical panel to the Tesla Universal Wall Connector point of use.